 Felipe González Morales

-Felipe González Morales is Commissioner of the Inter-American Commission on Human Rights, of which he was formerly president.
-He is the Rapporteur on Migrant Workers and country Rapporteur of Brazil, Cuba, the United States and Venezuela.
+Felipe González Morales was Commissioner of the Inter-American Commission on Human Rights between 2008 and 2015, of which he was formerly president.
+He was the Rapporteur on Migrant Workers and country Rapporteur of Brazil, Cuba, the United States and Venezuela.
 He is a professor of International Public Law and Constitutional Law at the Universidad Diego Portales, in Santiago, Chile.
 Previously he served as the Director of the Legal Research Center, Founder and Director of the Center for Human Rights as well as the Latin American Network of Human Rights Legal Clinics, and Representative on Global Rights to Latin America.
 He holds a Doctorate and a Master’s in Advanced Studies in Human Rights from the Universidad Carlos III of Madrid as well as a Master’s in International Law from American University.
 He has been a professor of the Academy since 2001.
 He was the Tinker Visiting Professor at the University of Wisconsin, where he taught a class on Globalization and Human Rights in Latin America.
 In Madrid, he teaches Master’s courses at the Universidad Carlos III.
 Since 2003, he has taught with the program of Fundamental Rights and with the Program of Advanced Studies on Human Rights since 2008.
 He also teaches Master’s courses in Human Rights at the Universidad de Alcalá since 2004 and the Universidad Autónoma de Madrid since 2010.
 Professor González has also taught classes at the Universidad de Deusto, the Universidad Pontificia de Comillas, the Universidad Externado de Colombia, Pontificia Universidad Católica de Perú, the Universidad de Buenos Aires, the University of Venice and Lund University.
 An author of several publications in his field, Gonzalez has also co-authored and edited 14 books and more than 100 scholarly articles.